Gluten Free Festive Drinks 2023: Coffee Shop Guide (dairy free too)

 The Oat Milk Debate

-Many coffee shops use a gluten-containing oat milk and therefore there is a risk of cross-contamination from the steamer, jugs, wipes, etc.
+Many coffee shops, including Starbucks and Costa, use a gluten-containing oat milk and therefore there is a risk of cross-contamination.

-The debate lies around how big that risk is.
-Could the level of gluten be over 20 parts per million and therefore making them unsafe for coeliacs?
+To me, the risk of cross contamination seems low but obviously its untested.
+Could the level of gluten transferred to your drink be over 20 parts per million and therefore making them unsafe for coeliacs?

 (1) Coeliac UK: